matthewkohn/react-chatgpt-clone/README.md

 # ChatGPT Clone
-This is the MVP for a ChatGPT Clone I made using React & NodeJS.
+This is the MVP for a ChatGPT Clone made using React & NodeJS.

 To clone this project and make it your own, follow the [Setup](#setup) instructions below.